hanru/ansible-debianinit/README.md

       - screen
       - sudo
       - time
+      - vim-tiny
-      - vim
+      - vnstat
       - wget
       - whiptail

 A list of packages to be installed.
-By default 18 packages are installed as in the above block.
+By default some packages are installed as in the above block.

     di_system_fail2ban_enabled: yes

 Whether to install fail2ban, a service to ban bad hosts according to certain rules.
 After installation, brute-force SSH login attempts are automatically blocked.

 By default fail2ban is installed.

-    di_system_vnstat_enabled: yes

-Whether to install vnstat, a light-weight service to monitor and report network traffic usage.

-By default vnstat is installed.

     di_system_timezone: 'UTC'